opstract/devops-training/linux-admin/part-2-tasks/tasks_othman.md

 26. Use cat to create a file named tailing.txt that contains the contents of tailing.txt **followed** by the contents of /etc/passwd.

-cat tailing.txt /etc/passwd > tailing.txt
+cat /etc/passwd >> tailing.txt

 27. Use cat to create a file named tailing.txt that contains the contents of tailing.txt **preceded** by the contents of /etc/passwd.

+cat /etc/passwd>tailing2.txt
-cat /etc/passwd tailing.txt > tailing.txt
+cat tailing.txt >> tailing2.txt
+cat tailing2.txt>tailing.txt

 28. Does the file /bin/cat exist ?
 What about /bin/dd and /bin/echo.
 What is the type of these files ?